matt-harvey/dailycashmanager/user_guide/Reconciliations.rst

 Using DailyCashManager to perform reconciliations
 -------------------------------------------------

-To avoid the possible confusion that can arise from adopting the `simple approach`_ described above, it is recommended to use the *Reconciliations* facility provided by DailyCashManager, to ensure the balances in your DCM file stay in line with those recorded by your bank or other financial institutions.
+To avoid the confusion that can arise from adopting the `simple approach`_ described above, it is recommended to use the *Reconciliations* facility provided by DailyCashManager, to ensure the balances in your DCM file stay in line with those recorded by your bank or other financial institutions.

 The most straightforward way to do this is, first of all, to make sure, for every account that you hold with a financial institution, that you are receiving